aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 }
 ```

 The Move resource storage under each address is a map from types to values.
-(An observant reader might observe that
+(An observant reader might notice that
-this means each address can only have one value of each type.)
+this means each address can have only one value of each type.)
 This conveniently provides us a native mapping indexed
 by addresses, which is by constructionn type-safe.
 In our `basic_coin` module, we define the following `Balance` resource representing the number of coins
 each address holds: